West Hartford Curriculum in a Nutshell

 - Social Awareness: Develop an understanding of rules and responsibilities within communities

-Click the green banner above to learn more about our Social-Emotional Learning Curriculum.
+Click the purple banner above to learn more about our Social-Emotional Learning Curriculum.

 - Explore maps and their purpose.